susisu/effects/README.md

 But async/await is only for Promises, and any other monads cannot enjoy this.

-effec*ts* tries to address this issue, allows you to write the logic in a type-safe way, using some dirty tricks.
+effec*ts* tries to address this issue by providing an "alternative" to generators along with a framework of effect system, allows you to write your logic in a flat and type-safe way.

 ``` typescript
 const r1 = runTry(perform => {